ioccc-src/winner/1998/schnitzi/README.md

 the fixes for modern systems) behavior at all have output which depends on anything?

-For hints on deciphering this, see below past the Author's Comments;
+For hints on deciphering this, see below past the Author's remarks;
 they're a nice summary, but they leave the mystery intact.

 BTW: the author notes an incredible lipogram story called